annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 5. Sufis and medieval mystic saints failed to modify either the religious ideas and practices or the outward structure of Hindu/Muslim societies to any appreciable extent.
 Comment.
 (150 words)
 6. Examine critically the various facets of economic policies of the British in India from mid-eighteenth century till independence.
 (150 words)
 7. In what ways did the naval mutiny prove to be the last nail in the coffin of British colonial aspirations in India?
 (150 words)
 8. What were the major political, economic and social developments in the world which motivated the anti-colonial struggle in India?
-(150 words)
+(150 words) #world_history
 9. What were the events that led to the Suez Crisis in 1956?
 How did it deal a final blow to Britain’s self-image as a world power?
-(150 words)
+(150 words) #world_history
 10. The New Economic Policy — 1921 of Lenin had influenced the policies adopted by India soon after independence.
 Evaluate.
-(150 words)
+(150 words) #world_history
 11. How does patriarchy impact the position of a middle class working woman in India?
 (150 words)
 12. Why do some of the most prosperous regions of India have an adverse sex ratio for women?
 Give your arguments.
 (150 words)
 13. The life cycle of a joint family depends on economic factors rather than social values.
 Discuss.
 (150 words)